The Card Guessing Game: A generating function approach: One-time Riffle Shuffle

 and the result for the case when $m=1$ follows.

-When $m>1$, by fixing the first card to be $m$, it is straightforward to see that the number of permutations whose first card is $m$ is $\binom{n-1}{m-1}$, which is the total number of ways to interleave the two subsequences $\{1,2,\dots,m-1\}$ and $\{m+1,\dots n\}$.
+When $m>1$ {(i.e. the cut was made just above card $m$)}, by fixing the first card to be $m$, it is straightforward to see that the number of permutations whose top card is $m$ is $\binom{n-1}{m-1}$, which is the total number of ways to interleave the two subsequences $\{1,2,\dots,m-1\}$ and $\{m+1,\dots n\}$.